cliftonh02/devise/readme.md

 If a cookie is stored on someones' computer, can’t they alter it?

-Sessions are a common target for hackers because, if precautions are not taken, can easily be intercepted and manipulated.
-When hackers gain control of your session, they can gain authenticated access to an appliation.
+Sessions are a common target for hackers.
+If precautions are not taken, sessions can easily be intercepted and manipulated.
+When hackers gain control of your session, they can gain authenticated access to an appliation, which can lead to all sorts of chaos.
 This allows them to do anything you would normally be able to do, including posting embarressing status updates to your Facebook account that you left logged in at the Apple store.

 ### Research Session Security Vulnerabilities (10 min research, 10 min talks)